pente/cbrogue/README.md

 * Finally you can push your changes to the public repository:

-        git push origin master
+        git push origin tcod

 How to compile
 --------------
+* The first time you compile Brogue, you must do the following to obtain the tcod development library:

+        cd src
+        ./get-libtcod.sh
+        cd ..

+* Then every time you need to compile Brogue, execute:

+        make

-* (TODO)
+* (TODO: dependencies)
-* Certain dependencies are required to be installed on your system to compile brogue.
-Check that you have installed `gcc` and the `rsvg`, `sdl-ttf` and `sdl` libraries.
-The packages you need on a Debian-style system are called:

-        librsvg2-dev
-        libsdl-ttf2.0-dev
-        libsdl1.2-dev

 How to run
 ----------
-* (TODO)
+* Run `./brogue`